Feasting & Food

 POST REVEL—is a private party that continues on at someone’s house after the feast.
 Often an open invitation will be given during the feast.
 The postrevel is not an SCA event and SCA rules and standards do not apply.

-FEAST-O-CRAT - the person in charge of the food and the kitchen.
+FEAST-O-CRAT - Also the Head Chef - the person in charge of the food and the kitchen.

 SERVER - volunteer who serves the meal to the tables.
 Often calls will be put out for servers during the feast - please help if you can.

 DUTY HERALD - is the person who makes announcements during the feast.
 They tell you what is happening and what food is being served.
 This is another of those jobs where volunteers are often very welcome.